rio-labs/rio-templates/ai-chatbot/README.md

 project is about, to give new users a quick overview of what they can expect.

 _Ai chatbot_ was created using [Rio](https://rio.dev/), an easy to
-use app & website framework for Python._
+use app & website framework for Python.

 This project is based on the `AI Chatbot` template.

 ## AI Chatbot

-This example shows off a simple AI-Chat, which you can use to talk to OpenAI's GPT series of models.
+This example shows off a simple AI-Chat, which you can use to talk to OpenAI's large language models.

 **This example requires an OpenAI API key to function.**